idealparable/BibleQ/DidLazarusWriteJohn.md

 He reports the use of "professional fisherman's terms."
 Specifically, at least, the "distinct technical name for cooked fish."

 Next JPH cites abundant evidence John was written specifically to complement and be read after Mark.
 I won't cite it here but much of it looks plausible.
 This would also help evidence that this is John, since Mark is Peter's top student and John and Peter are obviously often put together.
-Though note that I think both Luke and John intended their readers to read all two, and then three, previous gospels anyway.
+Though note that I think both Luke and John intended their readers to read both, and then all three, previous gospels anyway.

 (And if Matthean priority is right, it's quite possible Mark intended them to read Matthew first too, or vice versa if wrong, but I think the evidence best fits, following JPH elsewhere, that Matthew was likely writing live notes already even during Jesus' ministry as his official scribe, similar to the role of Baruch for Jeremiah, and that Matthew's notes were often of what all the apostles verbally repeated often, so in a sense Matthew is composed of both notes and memorized units likely accessible to all three of the other gospel writers.)